 - And more!

-Go here to learn more about this plugin: WP Optimize – WordPress Plugin
+Go here for more information: WP Optimize Plugin

-WP Sweep allows you to clean up unused, orphaned, and duplicated data in your database, including post revisions.
+WP Sweep allows you to clean up orphaned, unused, and duplicated data in your WP database, including post revisions.
 This plugin cleans up:

 - Auto drafts